leemabhena/room_occupancy/docs/conclusion.md

 ### Enhanced Data Collection:

-- **Diverse Environments:** Collect data from multiple rooms with varying sizes, layouts, and usage patterns to improve the model's robustness and generalizability.
+- **Diverse Environments:** Collect data from multiple rooms with varying sizes, layouts, and usage patterns to improve the generalizability of the study.
 - **Extended Occupancy Levels:** Include scenarios with higher occupancy counts to explore the model's effectiveness in more crowded settings.

 ### Advanced Analytical Methods:

 - **Machine Learning Models:** Implement algorithms like Random Forests, Support Vector Machines, or Neural Networks that can capture non-linear relationships and interactions between variables.
 - **Time-Series Analysis:** Incorporate temporal dynamics to account for patterns over time, potentially improving occupancy estimation during transitional periods.

-### Sensor Enhancement:

-- **Additional Sensors:** Introduce more sensitive or diverse sensors (e.g., humidity sensors, advanced motion detectors) to capture subtle environmental changes.
-- **Sensor Fusion:** Combine data from multiple sensor types in innovative ways to enhance detection capabilities.

 ### Addressing Limitations: